Gargar77/Software-Engineer-I/README.md

 # Synesthesia
-  A simulator that lets you hear colors
+  A simulator that lets you hear colors.
+I came up with this Idea after listening to a [TED talk](https://www.ted.com/talks/neil_harbisson_i_listen_to_color?language=en) by Neil Harbisson, and wanted to explore how I would be able to accomplish that in a web app.

 ## Table of contents

 - [Overview](#overview)